-We advise you to:
+We strongly recommend that you:

-- refer carefully to the oversubscription criteria for your preferred schools - use all 4 preferences - include at least one preference for a school where your child will have high priority within the admission oversubscription criteria.
+- refer carefully to the oversubscription criteria for your preferred schools - apply on time - use all 4 preferences - include at least one preference for a school where your child will have high priority within the admission oversubscription criteria.

-Please take every opportunity to contact or visit schools for more information and to help you decide which 4 schools you and your child would like to apply for.
+Please take every opportunity to contact or visit schools for more information and to help you decide which four schools you and your child would like to apply for.